Risk Factors for Middle Ear Infections

 It is possible to get an ear infection without the risks below.
 The more risks you have, the better the chance of getting an ear infection.
 Talk to your doctor about ways to lower your risk.

 Ear infections are common in children.
-It is much more common in children age 6 months to 6 years than adults.
+It is much more common in children aged 6 months to 6 years than adults.

 Ear infections are often linked to viruses like colds.
 These types of viruses spread quickly in places where people gather, especially children.
 Kids who go to daycare or nursery school have a higher risk of ear infections.